alan-turing-institute/scivision/docs/index.rst

 📷 Background
 -------------

-The scivision project was conceived at `The Alan Turing Institute <turing.ac.uk>`_.
-It aims to become an open source software community that achieves the following:
+The Scivision project was conceived at `The Alan Turing Institute <turing.ac.uk>`_, as an open software community that:

-- Empowering scientific domain experts to easily access and integrate the latest computer vision tools
+- Empowers scientific domain experts to easily access and integrate the latest computer vision tools
+- Provides a bridge between computer vision algorithms and datasets from different academic disciplines
-- Enabling algorithm developers to distribute their tools to users across scientific fields
+- Enables algorithm developers and data providers to distribute their methods and datasets
-- Evolving with a focus on the needs and priorities of both developers and users
-- Creating and maintaining a community of interdisciplinary contributors
-- Providing a bridge between different data scales and formats

 📫 Contact
 ----------